contao/docs/docs/dev/documentation/insert-tags.md

 A list of readily available insert tags can be found in the user manual.

-{{% notice info %}}
-Insert tags will not be cached.
-Its code is therefore executed on each page load.
-Be sure to avoid resource heavy operations in these callbacks.
-{{% /notice %}}

 ## Create a custom Insert Tag

 Custom Insert Tags can be replaced by creating a service tagged with the `contao.hooks`